 If you drive, the Magic Kingdom/Ticket and Transportation Center (TTC) parking lot opens about two hours before the park's official opening.
 After paying a fee, you are directed to a parking space, then transported by tram to the TTC, where you catch either a monorail or ferry to the park's entrance.

-If you don't already have a handout guidemap of the park, get one at City Hall.
 The guidemap lists all attractions, shops, and eating places; provides helpful information about first aid, baby care, and assistance for the disabled; and gives tips for good photos.
 It lists times for the day's special events, live entertainment, Disney character parades, and concerts, and it also tells when and where to find Disney characters.
 Often the guidemap is supplemented by a daily entertainment schedule known as a Times Guide.
 In addition to listing performance times, the Times Guide also provides info on Disney character appearances and what Disney calls "Special Hours."
 Special Hours usually refers to attractions that open late or close early and to the operating hours of park restaurants.